 Up-selling helps eCommerce owners to become more engaged and connected with customers.
 This is not some kind of tricky strategy towards your customers.

-The point in this case is to simply concentrate on helping your customers come out in a winning condition.
-Serve your up-sell offers as a better option that the customer may have had.
-Make your customer believe that if they have the higher package or the extended product, they will gain much more, paying just a little bit more.
+The point, in this case, is to simply concentrate on helping your customers come out in a winning condition.
+Serve your up-sell offers as a better option than the customer may have had.
+Make your customer believe that if they have a higher package or the extended product, they will gain much more, paying just a little bit more.